isomerpages/iras-taxacademy/_executive-tax-programmes/income-tax.md

 Registration is CLOSED for Intake 1/2021.

-The next intake for this course will be in Sep 2021.
+The next intake for this course will be in Nov 2021.
 Registration will be available six weeks prior to the course commencement date.

 <a id="atp-ta-id"></a>
 ### **Executive Tax Programme Level III (Income Tax): Advanced Tax Programme**